Positively UK

 3. What outcome have we achieved so far?

-Scale of Support:
+Scale of Support

 235 people supported since April 2024, with 156 accessing the service in the most recent quarter.

-Financial Impact:
+Financial Impact

-An estimated £1 million in secured benefits for clients between January and December 2024.
-Though challenges remain in tracking secured benefits, as clients only return for help if their claims are rejected or awarded lower rates.
+- Challenges remain in tracking secured benefits, as clients only return for help if their claims are rejected or awarded lower rates.

-Increased Reach:
+Increased Reach

 Peer referrals have become a major source of new clients, highlighting the positive impact of the service.